onyilam/forty-jekyll-theme/about.md

 About 關於

-I am currently a research scientist at FiscalNote, an issue management startup located in the DC area.
-I conduct research using techniques in machine learning and NLP.
+I am currently a research scientist at FiscalNote.
+I conduct research to extract insights out from legislative and regulatory data.
 My preferred language is Python, though I am not against R. I am also trying my hands on Spark these days.

 I also wrote turotials on my medium account: <a href = "https://medium.com/@onyilam" class="button"> Link </a>